CFokstuen/CFokstuen/README.md

 I'm passionate about web development and enjoy immersing myself in various programming languages and technologies.
 I believe in the power of continuous learning and enjoy exploring new frameworks, libraries, and tools to expand my knowledge and skillset.

 Currently, I'm focused on honing my skills in front-end development, but I also have a growing interest in backend technologies.
-I enjoy building responsive and intuitive web interfaces, and I strive to create user experiences that are both enjoyable and intuitive.
+I enjoy building responsive web interfaces, and I aspire to create user experiences that are both enjoyable and intuitive.

 ## Projects